Druspect/PDF2Json/README.md

 This Python script extracts text and structure from PDF files and converts them into a structured JSON format.
 It is designed to handle various PDF structures, filter out noise, and provide a clean, hierarchical JSON output suitable for further processing or analysis.

+# Reason
+The Main reason for even building such a converter is because ai's and advanced file parsing techniques greatly prefer a hierarchacle structure compared to other formats.

 ## Features

 - Extracts metadata such as title, author, and creation date.